bronburgundy/SPCA-Street-Appeal/README.md

 Stage 1 - Users are a.
 Area Coordinator and b.
 SPCA Fundraising Manager Stage 2 - Users are a.
 Area Coordinator, b.
 SPCA Fundraising Manager and c.
 Volunteer

+# STAGE 1

 User stories:

+# User = AC

-As an Area Coordinator, I need to be able to see a list of current volunteers for my designated area
+1. As an Area Coordinator, I need to be able to see a list of current volunteers for my designated area

-As an AC I need to be able to filter the volunter list by: day, time, location, w/ friend, w/ pet, contacted, confirmed so I can see the status of all my volunteers
+2. As an AC I need to be able to filter the volunter list by: day, time, location, w/ friend, w/ pet, contacted, confirmed so I can see the status of all my volunteers

-As an AC I need to be able to send automatic emails to inidividual volunteers confirming their day, time and location
+3. As an AC I need to be able to send automatic emails to inidividual volunteers confirming their day, time and location

-As an AC I need to be able to mark off volunteers as contacted or confirmed
+4. As an AC I need to be able to mark off volunteers as contacted or confirmed

-As an AC I need to be able to send updates to SPCA head office to show them where I am at with confirming volunteers
+5. As an AC I need to be able to send updates to SPCA head office to show them where I am at with confirming volunteers

+6. As an AC I need to be able to automatically populate a roster template for each day over all locations

+7. As an AC I need to be able to print the completed roster onto an A4 sheet as well as view it legibly on my phone

+# User = SPCA

-As the SPCA I need to be able to upload new volunteers and alert ACs when I have done this
+1. As the SPCA coordinator I need to be able to upload new volunteers and alert ACs when I have done this

-As the SPCA I need to be able to check on the progress of all the ACs
+2. As the SPCA coordinator I need to be able to check on the progress of all the ACs in confirming their final roster